The ultimate 3-week India itinerary: Exploring the best of India

 If Bundi is a ‘blink and you’ll miss it’ kind of place, then Mumbai is a ‘blink and it’ll smack you in the face’ kind of city.

 The most populous city in India, Mumbai is hectic, intense, humid, frustrating and rewarding all at the same time.
-From famous historical sights to imperious colonial architecture, bustling malls to chaotic bazaars, Mumbai is an exciting place to spend a few days.
+From famous historical sights to imperious colonial architecture, and bustling malls to chaotic bazaars, Mumbai is an exciting place to spend a few days.

 GATEWAY OF INDIA AND COLABA